“I know I’m going to sound stupid, BUT I cried at Walmart this morning. Like a lot.

 God is restoring His people in so many ways and I hope we all slow down to see the beauty in that.

 I hope SO strongly that when this is over, we can all continue spending our time this way…TOGETHER.”

 This story was submitted to Love What Matters by Kristina Rene Thomas.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read about amazing acts of kindness during the coronavirus pandemic:

 ‘I put down my window.
 She handed me a bag and said, ‘We want to thank you for what you’re doing.
 You and all truckers working hard to keep our supply lines open.’: Truck driver ‘touched’ by stranger’s act of kindness during pandemic